pokyah/minimal-mistakes/_posts/2018-03-01-using-r-with-docker.md

 ## Docker installation

 You know why you should use Docker in the context of your R work and you want to install it now !
-Well, to do it, simply follow the [installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) on the Docker official website.
+Well, to do it, simply follow the [installation instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) on the Docker official website or follow this nice [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).

 Before we dive into the R part, you will need to understand some essential Docker concepts.